apache/incubator-ponymail-site/source/markdown/docs/IMPORTING.md

 ## Importing from mod_mbox

+### Warning ###

+Pony Mail relies on the mail headers to determine the correct list name for each email.

+If in any doubt, import a single list at a time and use the --lid flag to specify the correct list name.

 ### Importing a single domain
 Provided you have the main mod_mbox page at https://your.tld/mod_mbox/ and your (sub)domain resources at https://your.tld/mod_mbox/$list-yourdomain/, you can import all lists from that domain using: